Microsoft contributes to USC Games’ Lawson fund for Black and indigenous students

 The contribution will help establish the Gerald A. Lawson Endowment Fund for Black and Indigenous Students at USC Games, which has been ranked as the No. 1 university game program for 11 years in a row.

-Matt Booty, head of Xbox Game Studios at Microsoft, said in a statement that the company is proud to work with USC Games to empower underrepresented communities succeed in games and he is excited to see what a future generation of game creators will make.
+Matt Booty, the head of Xbox Game Studios at Microsoft, said in a statement that the company is proud to work with USC Games to empower underrepresented communities succeed in games and he is excited to see what a future generation of game creators will make.

 Pioneering work

-The fund’s namesake, Gerald “Jerry” Lawson, was responsible for the use of interchangeable ROM (read-only memory) cartridges in game consoles while working on a system called the Fairchild Channel-F. That 1970s innovation sparked today’s multi-billion-dollar games industry.
+The fund’s namesake, Gerald “Jerry” Lawson, was responsible for the use of interchangeable ROM (read-only memory) cartridges in game consoles while working on a system called the Fairchild Channel-F. That 1970s innovation sparked today’s multibillion-dollar game industry.

 Webinar